storesafe/cordova-sqlite-storage/README.md

   - No arbitrary size limit.
 SQLite limits described at: <http://www.sqlite.org/limits.html>
 - Also validated for multi-page applications by internal test selfTest function.
 - This project is self-contained though with sqlite3 dependencies auto-fetched by npm.
 There are no dependencies on other plugins such as cordova-plugin-file.
-- Windows platform version uses a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component.
+- Windows platform version uses a customized version of the performant [`doo/SQLite3-WinRT`](https://github.com/doo/SQLite3-WinRT) C++ component.
-- [SQLCipher](https://www.zetetic.net/sqlcipher/) support for Android/iOS/macOS/Windows is available in: [brodybits / cordova-sqlcipher-adapter](https://github.com/brodybits/cordova-sqlcipher-adapter)
+- [SQLCipher](https://www.zetetic.net/sqlcipher/) support for Android/iOS/macOS is available in: [`brodybits/cordova-sqlcipher-adapter`](https://github.com/brodybits/cordova-sqlcipher-adapter)
 - Intellectual property:
   - All source code is tracked to the original author in git
   - Major authors are tracked in AUTHORS.md